 Lord Desmond Browne of Ladyton is a British Labour Party politician who was the Member of Parliament for Kilmarnock and Loudoun from 1997 to 2010.
 He was a member of the Cabinet of the United Kingdom under Tony Blair and Gordon Brown, and served as Defence and Scottish Secretary of State in 2008.

-He is the current Convenor of the Top Level Group of Parliamentarians for Nuclear Disarmament and Non-Proliferation and a member of the Executive Board for the European Leadership Network (ELN).
+He is currently Vice-Chairman of the Nuclear Threat Initiative (NTI) in Washington DC and a member of the Executive Board for the European Leadership Network (ELN).